Future standards for marine Ethernet networks

 • Voyage Data Recorders (VDR)

-• Autonomous and remotely operated vessels
+• Autonomous and remotely controlled vessels

 What are tag blocks?